-Student does not begin attendance in all classes within a term

-If the student does not begin attendance in all of his or her classes, resulting in a change in the student's enrollment status, the Financial Aid Office will recalculate the student's award based on the lower enrollment status.
+Student does not begin attendance in all classes within a term in all of his or her classes, resulting in a change in the student's enrollment status, the Financial Aid Office will recalculate the student's award based on the lower enrollment status.
 A student is considered to have begun attendance in all of his or her classes if the student attends at least one day of class for each course in which that student's enrollment status was determined for Federal Pell Grant eligibility.
 A student is considered not to have begun attendance in any class in which the school is unable to document that attendance.